CtrlK

 Distinctiveness Conflict Risk

 While cloud-specific, terms like 'infrastructure design', 'security', 'compliance' could overlap with general DevOps or security-focused skills.
-The multi-cloud and IaC focus provides some distinction but 'architectural patterns' is broad.
+The multi-cloud and IaC focus provides some distinction but 'architectural patterns' is quite broad.

 2 / 3